The Competitive Blind Spot: What Your Competitors Changed Last Month That You Missed

 Week 1 of each month: Visit each competitor’s website.
 Screenshot pricing pages and compare to last month.
 Note any new services, case studies, or messaging changes.
 Log changes in a shared document.

 Week 2: Check their social media and content.
 What topics are they covering?
 Are they increasing publishing frequency?
-Have they mentioned new clients or industries?
+Have they mentioned new patients or service areas?

 Week 3: Check hiring pages and LinkedIn.
 New hires indicate investment direction.
 A competitor hiring three salespeople is scaling.
 A competitor hiring a “Director of AI” is building a new capability.